hydratk/hydratk-doc/doc/rst/install/lib/network.rst

 Modules cx_Oracle, lxml, MySQL-python, paramiko, pymssql, psycopg2, pycurl, python-ldap, selenium require several libraries which will be installed via Linux package managers, if not installed yet.
-Module cassandra-driver installation takes longer time (not so fast as other modules).

   .. note ::